Beyond Imprecise Distance Metrics: Trace-Guided Directed Greybox Fuzzing via LLM-Predicted Call Stacks: The Trace-Guided Directed Greybox Fuzzing Framework

-\begin{definition}[execution trace] The execution trace of an input $s \in \mathbf{S}$ refers to all program locations traversed when the program runs with this input.
-We use a function $\textsc{Trace}(s) : \mathbf{S} \to \mathcal{P}(\mathbf{L})$ to represent the set. \end{definition} \begin{example} In the example shown in \autoref{section-2}, we have:
+\begin{definition}[execution trace] The execution trace of an input $s \in \mathbf{S}$ refers to all basic blocks traversed when the program runs with this input.
+We use a function $\textsc{Execution}(s) : \mathbf{S} \to \mathcal{P}(\mathbf{B})$ to represent the set. \end{definition} Here, an execution trace is defined as a set of basic blocks because, in greybox fuzzing \cite{AFL}, the order and frequency with which a seed executes basic blocks are coarsened by bucketing for efficiency.
+Under this design, we can only determine whether a seed has executed a given basic block.
+We follow this design throughout.
+Therefore, in this paper, we define a seed’s execution trace as the set of basic blocks it traverses.